Junkers Ju 388: Background

-To counter the B-29, the Luftwaffe would need new day fighters and bomber destroyers with greatly enhanced performance at extreme altitude.
+To counter the perceived threat, the Luftwaffe would need new day fighters and bomber destroyers with greatly enhanced performance at extreme altitude.
 The fighter chosen was the Focke-Wulf Ta 152H, a derivative of the Fw 190D with a longer wingspan and powered by the new high-altitude model "E" of the Junkers Jumo 213 engine.
 An alternative fighter model was the Messerschmitt Me 155B, a long-winged development of the Bf 109, which had already undergone several stages of design and would ultimately be built in prototype form by Blohm & Voss.
 The centre-line thrust, twin-engined Dornier Do 335, powered with two of the competing Daimler-Benz DB 603 engines also offered a service ceiling of some 11,400 m (37,500 ft), but the promising Dornier heavy fighter and zerstörer was still under development with only prototype airframes flying, and the first production examples expected to enter operational service late in 1944.

 For the bomber destroyer and night fighter roles, the all-wood Focke-Wulf Ta 154 and metal-structured Heinkel He 219 had the performance needed to catch the bomber; however, both designs only gained that performance by mounting low aspect ratio wings which were inadequate for flight at high altitude and resultingly produced too high a wing loading.
 The Junkers Ju 88 had already been modified for high-altitude with as the S and T models, but these did not have the performance needed.
 Similar high-altitude modifications to the Ju 188, with its complex stepless cockpit glazing comprising some three dozen framed window panels in all, were being looked at as the projected Ju 188J, K and L models, which included a simplified "stepless" pressurized cockpit that fully enclosed the entire nose using fewer glazed panels in comparison to the Ju 188's glazing design, and wing and elevator de-icing equipment for extended flights at very high altitude.
 These were selected for development, and renamed Ju 388.